dayton-braison/dayton-braison/README.md

 ### Featured Projects

-Here is a project that I am currently working on:
+Here are the projects that I am currently working on:

 [The Pet Palace](https://daytonbraison.pythonanywhere.com): An e-commerce marketplace to buy pets.
 Built with Django.

+[Amor Dating Website](https://amor-dating-daytonbraison.pythonanywhere.com): A dating website built with Django.

 ### Let's Connect